 Banking and Credit

-Most adults had a bank account and were able to obtain credit from mainstream sources in 2019, but notable gaps in access to basic financial services still exist among minorities and those with low income.
-On average, individuals with capacity to borrow on a credit card were more prepared for financial disruptions.
+Access to financial services from banks and credit unions can be important for people's financial well-being.
+Most adults had a bank account and were able to obtain credit from mainstream sources in 2021, but notable gaps in access to basic financial services still exist among Black and Hispanic adults and those with low income.

 Unbanked and Underbanked